PLASTIC DESTROYS BIODIVERSITY

 REUSE REVOLUTION

-According to the United Nations, around 36% of all plastic used globally goes into packaging, while around a third of all plastic packaging leaks in the environment.
+According to the United Nations, around 36% of all plastic used globally goes into packaging, while around a third of all plastic packaging leaks into the environment.
 Reuse systems could cut plastic pollution by 30% by 2040.
 Complemented by a drastic reduction in production, a plastic-free future is possible if we make reuse a reality.

 PLASTICS TREATY